glyphx/WTC-MINER-PRO/README.md

 If you want to use CPU, set $NUM_CPU's to 1 in the top of wtc.au3.  \
 $NUM_CPU Default Configuration: 0 (Currently can only be 1 or 0)  \
-If using cpu it will be walton1.exe, which means walton2.exe should point to gpu0 if using CPU + GPU
+If using CPU it will be run on the last miner file you include, that file doens't need ming_run.exe.

 ## [EXAMPLE MULTI-GPU AND CPU SETUP] :computer: :vhs: :vhs: :vhs: :vhs:

 $GPU_NUM = 3 \
 $CPU_NUM = 1 \
-Then, CPU0 is Walton1.exe is on port 30303, and 8545.
-GPU0 is walton2.exe on ports 30304, 8546/ GPU1. \
+Then, GPU0 is 640\Walton1.exe is on port 30303, and 8545.
+GPU1 is walton2.exe on ports 30304, 8546 \
-GPU1 is walton3.exe on port 30305, 8547, and finally GPU2 is walton4.exe, ports 30306, and 8548.
+GPU2 is walton3.exe on port 30305, 8547, and finally CPU0 is walton4.exe, ports 30306, and 8548.

 ## [PORT ASSUMPTIONS \ DEFAULT CONFIG] :phone: